Mera Peak Expedition

 The second choice is in March – April, but there is always a risk of avalanches during the thaw.

-- a pair of flip-flops
+- A pair of flip-flops.

-- pairs of walking and mountain socks
+- Pairs of hiking and mountain socks.

-- 1 mountain jacket (like Goretex or Micropore)
+- 1 mountain jacket (like Gore-Tex or Micropore)

-- A quilted jacket is a must
+- A down jacket is recommended

-- Rain cape
+- Rain poncho

-- hat
+- A hat for sun protection

-- good sunglasses
+- Good sunglasses

 Equipment:

-- sun cream (face and lips)
+- Sunscreen (face and lips)

-- headlamp, with spare batteries and bulbs
+- Headlamp with spare batteries and bulbs

-- lighter
+- Toilet paper and a lighter

 1. Ice axe